Wolfgang Paul: Early life

 Wolfgang Paul was born on 10 August 1913 in Lorenzkirch, Germany.
 He grew up in Munich where his father was a professor of pharmaceutical chemistry.
-After the first few years at the Technical University of Munich, he changed to the Technical University of Berlin in 1934 where he finished his Diploma in 1937 at the group of Hans Geiger.
-He followed his doctorate adviser Hans Kopfermann to the University of Kiel and after being drafted to the air force he finished his PhD in 1940 at the Technical University of Berlin.
+After the first few years at the Technical University of Munich, he changed to Technische Universität Berlin in 1934 where he finished his Diploma in 1937 at the group of Hans Geiger.
+He followed his doctorate adviser Hans Kopfermann to the University of Kiel, and after being drafted to the air force, he finished his PhD in 1940 at Technische Universität Berlin.

 During World War II, he researched isotope separation, which is necessary to produce fissionable material for use in making nuclear weapons.

 Academic career

-For several years he was a private lecturer at the University of Göttingen with Hans Kopfermann.
+For several years, he was a private lecturer at the University of Göttingen with Hans Kopfermann.
 He became a professor of Experimental Physics at the University of Bonn and stayed there from 1952 until 1993.
-For two years from 1965 to 1967 he was director of the Division of Nuclear Physics at CERN.
+For two years, from 1965 to 1967, he was director of the Division of Nuclear Physics at CERN.
+In 1970, he spent some weeks as Morris Loeb lecturer at Harvard University.
+He lectured in 1978 as distinguished scientist at the FERMI Institute of the University of Chicago and in a similar position at The University of Tokyo.
+From 1981, he was Professor Emeritus at the Bonn University.